"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

-“I don’t think high-tier Restorations, consuming hundreds of HDMs worth of materials, available only from experimental hospitals in capital cities - are going to help you in the Wildlands, on the Frontier, or during a six-month siege against the Undead.”
+"I don't think high-tier Restorations, consuming hundreds of HDMs worth of materials, available only from military hospitals in capital cities—are going to help you in the Wildlands, on the Frontier, or during a six-month siege against the Undead!"
 The Magister shook her head.
-“My dear, we need to find a way to make sure you stay in one piece!”
+"My dear, we need to find a way to make sure you stay in one piece!"

-“I can’t say no to that.”
+"I won't say no to that."
 Gwen smiled weakly.

 "Right, that settles it then.
-Petra, we're using the SPEC, give me a hand."
+Petra, let's start."

-Gwen watched as Magister We set up the three crystalline cubes in a contraption which arrested the captive elemental-cubes in mid-air between two plates.
-The constructed device looked as though the magister had erected a holographic projection, within which were her three energised cubes of distinctly different mana.
+Gwen watched as Magister We set up the three crystalline cubes in a contraption that arrested the captive elements midair.
+The constructed device looked as though the Magister had erected a holographic projection, within which were her three energised cubes of distinctly different mana.

 "Petra, get Gwen a coat."

 Obediently, Petra dressed Gwen in a lab coat enchanted with Shielding, Elemental Absorption, and Sterilisation glyphs.